QSTN-US/Solana-QSTN-v2/README.md

 **_🚀 QSTN is a platform that connects businesses and individuals through market research surveys.
 We partner with companies that are looking for feedback from consumers like you, and we provide the opportunity for you to earn rewards while sharing your opinions._**

-### About Solana Network

-Solana empowers builders to unlock human and economic potential.
-It combines a powerful, decentralized blockchain network with a global ecosystem of innovators to create opportunities as borderless as ideas.
-It offers the tools to make a difference in the real world through new digital asset products and services that enhance access to the global financial system.

 ***Business Demo***
 https://drive.google.com/file/d/13xazUCDOVFUpGGrDff0YnXcdu9DXWT8D/view?usp=drive_link